maborak/zabbix-base-git/README.md

 # zabbiz-base-git
-Zabbix 6 from GIT to as Docker
+Zabbix 6 from GIT to Docker